openmeteo/pthelma/docs/rocc.rst

    value of the time series changes by more than the specified threshold.
 The offending records are flagged with the specified ``flag``.

+   ``progress_callback`` is a function that is periodically called (every 10 thousand records processed) with the percentage completed (as a number between 0 and 1).

    It returns a list of strings describing where the thresholds have been exceeded.